Image © Mark Boyle | Australia Day Council of NSW.

 Within Australia, we have three main time zones (Western, Central, and Eastern), but this extends to five in the summer, as the three states which extend to the northern end of Australia (WA, Qld, and NT) don’t try to save any daylight.
 They’re close enough to the equator to not care, or something like that.
 It’s loads of fun for the Gold Coast airport, whose runway crosses the NSW-QLD border.

-Database servers often run in UTC, because it's simply easier to not have to deal with time zones.
-Many years ago I remember having to fix a report which listed incidents that occurred along with response times.
-Measuring SLA was quite straight forward – I could see that one incident happened during the customer's working hours, and that they responded within one hour.
+Database servers often run in UTC, because it’s simply easier to not have to deal with converting between UTC and local (and the reverse) in SQL Server.
+Many years ago I remember having to fix a report which listed incidents that occurred along with response times (I have blogged about this since).
+Measuring SLA was quite straight forward – I could see that one incident happened during the customer’s working hours, and that they responded within one hour.
 I could see that another incident occurred outside working hours, and the response was within two hours.
-The problem came when a report was produced at the end of a month when the time zone changed, causing an incident that actually happened at 5:30pm (outside hours) to be listed as if it had occurred at 4:30pm (inside hours).
+The problem came when a report was produced at the end of a period when the time zone changed, causing an incident that actually happened at 5:30pm (outside hours) to be listed as if it had occurred at 4:30pm (inside hours).
 The response had taken about 90 minutes, which was okay, but the report was showing otherwise.

 All this is fixed in SQL Server 2016.